 This course introduces students to core concepts that economists use to explore public policy options in an evolving global context.
-Familiarity with central tenets of economics has become a prerequisite for engaging in debates policy priorities, shifting employment relations and human resource management practices.
+Familiarity with central tenets of economics has become a prerequisite for engaging in debates on policy priorities, shifting employment relations and human resource management practices.
 Through a variety of teaching modalities, the class will help students gain a critical appreciation of economists' reasoning, in turn enabling them to better understand contemporary controversies over policymaking and contribute to building sustainable social arrangements.

-Topics include macro- and micro-level approaches to economic analysis; the needs for government regulation and the functioning of markets; the scope for and effects of fiscal and monetary policies; the promises of competition and the provision of social protection; the organization, benefits and consequences of trade; the peculiarities of labor as a commodity and constraints on treating people as human resources; inequalities of income, wealth and opportunity.
+Topics include macro- and micro-level approaches to economic analysis; the needs for government regulation and the functioning of markets; the scope for and effects of fiscal and monetary policies; the promises of competition and the provision of social protection; the organization, benefits, and consequences of trade; the peculiarities of labor as a commodity and constraints on treating people as human resources; inequalities of income, wealth, and opportunity.

-The course's first module provides a non-technical primer on core theoretical ideas; the second module explores them in a changing empirical context; the third module examines contemporary trends and challenges; and the fourth module looks toward the future.
+After an introductory module, the course provides a non-technical primer on core theoretical ideas of "neoclassical" economics; the third module explores these ideas in a changing empirical context; the fourth module examines contemporary trends and challenges; and the fifth module looks toward the future.